matthewmaier/howstr-livecode/readme.md

 ## License

-LGPLv3 Using Platypus will make the world better.
+Apache 2.0 Using Howstr will make the world better.
 I don't see any reason to place restrictions on usage.